rdcoletta/meffs_networks/README.md

 done
 ```

-> There's more overlap of markers between different marker effect type (~40-60%) than between normalization methods (~20-40%), but there's still a lot of modules that are split between marker effect types (i.e. not a 1:1 ratio).
+> There's still a lot of modules that are split between marker effect types (i.e. not a 1:1 ratio).